Does the Moon Rise in the East

 The 18.6-year oscillation

 The Moon's orbit is tilted 5.14 degrees relative to the ecliptic.
-The two intersection points — the lunar nodes — precess westward around Earth, completing one full revolution every 18.613 years.
-This slowly shifts the maximum and minimum declination the Moon can reach, and therefore the extreme azimuth points where it rises.
+The two intersection points — the lunar nodes — regress westward along the ecliptic, completing one full cycle every 18.613 years.
+This slowly shifts the maximum and minimum declination the Moon can reach, and therefore the extreme azimuth points where it rises (with the exact bearing also depending on observer latitude).

 Major and minor standstills

-The Moon's range expands and contracts on an 18.6-year cycle
+The Moon's declination range expands and contracts on an 18.6-year cycle

 Practical implication

 For high-precision landscape photography or long-range telescope planning, the nodal position is a required input, not an optional refinement.
-Rise azimuth can shift by up to 10 degrees depending on where you are in the cycle.
+Rise azimuth can shift substantially depending on where you are in the 18.6-year cycle.

 06Atmospheric lensing